Therapy Information / FAQsWhy choose Simon Turmanis & Associates?

 How can I benefit most from therapy?

 At Simon Turmanis & Associates Clinical Psychologists, we are professional, warm, open, caring, supportive, enthusiastic, willing, compassionate, reliable, efficient, and dedicated to helping you make the change necessary to improve your mental health, well being and satisfaction with life.
-Collectively our psychologists Simon, Veena, Mitchell, and Charmaine have over 40 years experience working with adults, adolescents, and children with various Client Issues.
+Collectively our psychologists Simon, Veena and Mitchell have over 25 years experience working with adults, adolescents, and children with various Client Issues.
 Our Psychologists are clinically endorsed to provide the most up-to-date, scientifically validated psychological treatments.
 To bring about the best possible treatment outcomes for you, we will carefully assess your individual issues and goals of therapy and flexibly apply psychological treatments.

 We care a lot about people, their health, well being and satisfaction with life.
 We feel strongly about human suffering.
 We want to help you reduce your suffering.
 We strongly believe in the strength and ability within you, to change your life, and manage your issues more effectively.
 To facilitate positive change, we help you develop greater self awareness and the necessary psychological skills + strategies to better manage and deal with difficult thoughts and feelings.
 We also help you reconnect with your values (how you want to be as a person, what matters to you, what is meaningful, purposeful and valuable to you) and help you commit to take action in line with your values, to bring about more of what you want.